RogueRope/docs/content/docs/main/volunteer.md

 ---
-title: "Volunteer"
+title: Volunteer
-description: "Consent is a mutual verbal, physical, and emotional agreement that happens without manipulation, threats, or head games."
+description: Very simple, there's no-one employed, every participant pays for their ticket.
+We're in this boat together and we can make it conquer the seas or make it crash into a big ice cube.
+It's really up to us.
-lead: "We _need_ you to volunteer!"
+lead: We _need_ you to volunteer!
-date: 2020-03-13T15:21:01+02:00
+date: 2020-03-13T15:21:01.000+02:00
-lastmod: 2020-03-13T15:21:01+02:00
+lastmod: 2020-03-13T15:21:01.000+02:00
-draft: false
 images: []
-menu:
-  docs:
-    parent: "overview"
-weight: 30
+weight: "30"
 toc: true

 ---
 Very simple, there's no-one employed, every participant pays for their ticket.
 We're in this boat together and we can make it conquer the seas or make it crash into a big ice cube.
 It's really up to us.